 THE CHRISTMAS SPIDER

-* Scheduled to be produced by Holy Trinity Catholic High School, Simcoe, Ontario, December 14, 2017.
+* Produced by Holy Trinity Catholic High School, Simcoe, Ontario, December 14, 2017.

 THE CHRISTMAS SPIDERS